AnthonyWebber/ardupilot_wiki/dev/source/docs/mine.rst

-.. _adding-a-new-library-to-the-code:
+.. _adding-a-new-library-to-Waf:

 =========
-Adding a new library to the code
+Adding a new library to Waf
 =========

 The `waf <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__ build system makes this very simple.